0xBU/0xbu.github.io/index.md

 layout: post_layout
 ---

-0xBU is not currently meeting.
-If you're interested in 0xBU, let BUILDS know at <a href="mailto:acm@bu.edu">acm@bu.edu</a>, and if you're interested in organizing and running the 0xBU meetings, you can contact me at <a href="mailto:ccpowers@bu.edu">ccpowers@bu.edu</a>
+0xBU is meeting in BUILDS (MCS B40) every Sunday at Noon!
+Come check us out!
 ---
 0xBU is a cybersecurity club and <a href="https://ctftime.org/ctf-wtf/">CTF</a> competition team at <a href="https://www.bu.edu">Boston University</a>.